Turtle Rock Studios: Valve South (2008–2010)

 On January 10, 2008, before the release of Left 4 Dead, Valve announced that it had purchased Turtle Rock in an effort to expand the company's console market.
 Gabe Newell, founder and president of Valve, added that it was an easy decision for the company to make, as they had high expectations for Left 4 Dead and considered themselves having a long-term relationship with Turtle Rock.
 After being acquired by Valve, Turtle Rock served as Valve's in-house satellite development team, and was renamed Valve South.

 With the establishment of Valve South, nine to eleven employees moved to work at Valve's headquarters in Seattle.
 After their departure, Valve felt that the size of the team at Valve South was too small to allow it to operate as a triple A studio, and that coordination between the two studios was difficult as they were physically far apart from each other.
-Meanwhile, Turtle Rock felt that the team's communication with Valve was lacking, and they were dissatisfied with Valve and the slow progression of projects.
+Meanwhile, Turtle Rock felt that the team's communication with Valve was lacking, and it was dissatisfied with Valve and the slow progression of projects.
 As a result, Newell proposed that Turtle Rock to be split from Valve, and that Valve South be shut down after the shipment of Left 4 Dead.
 Valve retained the rights to the Left 4 Dead franchise, while allowing the name "Turtle Rock" and its logo to be used again by the original team.
 This news was later confirmed by Doug Lombardi of Valve on June 3, 2009.